 Immunotherapy involves a series of treatments where an allergist gradually exposes a person to increasing amounts of an allergen.
 Over time, this desensitizes the person and reduces their allergic response to the allergen.

 Many people use alternative therapies to treat allergies.
-According to the National Center for Complementary and Integrative Health (NCCIH), the following treatments may help to relieve allergy symptoms:
+According to the

 - saline nasal irrigation